American Academy of Pediatrics: COVID schooling in person

 On June 29, 2020, AAP stated that it "strongly advocates that all policy considerations for the coming school year should start with a goal of having students physically present in school" as remote learning during the COVID-19 pandemic in the United States made it more difficult for education professionals to notice learning deficits, physical and sexual abuse, depression and suicidal ideation.
 The AAP argued that masks are probably not practical for children younger than middle school unless they can wear a mask without increased face touching.
 Teachers' unions opposed the AAP statement, however, saying "Our educators are overwhelmingly not comfortable returning to schools ...
 They fear for their lives, the lives of their students and the lives of their families."
 Two weeks later, the AAP walked back its support, under political pressure from teachers and other groups.
-The then-president Donald Trump cited AAP's original statement repeatedly, pressuring school leaders to reopen schools.
+Then-president Donald Trump cited AAP's original statement repeatedly, pressuring school leaders to reopen schools.

 Digital advertising to children

 In its 2020 statement in Pediatrics, the AAP called for banning all digital advertising that was targeted to children under the age of 7 and urged limits to advertising aimed at people under 17.
+This aimed to protect kids from digital tracking on social media, Tv and video games.